Kho (Bhutia dress)

-The kho (ཁོ) or bakhu (बख्खु) is the traditional dress worn by the Bhutias, an ethnic group native to the Indian state of Sikkim.
+The kho (ཁོ) or bakhu the traditional dress worn by the Bhutias, an ethnic group native to the Indian state of Sikkim.
 It is a loose, cloak-like garment that is fastened at the neck on one side and near the waist with a silk or cotton belt similar to the Tibetan chuba and the Mongolian deel.

 Women wear a full-sleeve blouse called a wonju inside the kho; a loose gown type garment fastened near the waist, tightened with a cloth belt.